-Working Group 6.
-Producing generic IPE policies and guidelines that can be adapted by various authorities to promote and endorse IPE
+Working Group 4.
+Producing generic IPE policies and guidelines

 To develop Guidelines for institutional reform to maximise the impact of interprofessional education and collaborative practice (IPECP) in the Sub-Saharan context

 Effective IPECP is needed if Universal Health Coverage is to be achieved, and institutional reform is needed to maximise the impact of IPECP.
 Policy makers, statutory boards, institutions training the health workforce and health care service providers need guidelines on how to reform institutions to facilitate IPECP.
 Instructional reform should go hand in hand with institutional reform to maximise efforts to improve patient outcomes and strengthen systems for health through IPECP.

 Project work Description and Timelines

 The current status as regards policies for IPECP in Sub-Saharan Africa and internationally, will be determined.
 This situational analysis together with an investigation into international best practice, will inform the iterative development of a draft consensus Green Paper to inform policy development regarding IPECP in Sub-Saharan Africa.
 This could serve as guidelines for national and provincial governments, professional boards and higher education institutions to reform institutions by enabling effective IPECP.

 - A situational analysis of current policies and guidelines in Sub-Saharan Africa that serve as barriers and facilitators of IPECP, as well as identifying international best practice policies that enable effective IPECP